 If I make it to the allies-controlled lands, I’d be taken in as a war refugee.
 I still had my passport.
 The weather was going to be against me though in this.
 But if I was prepared, I might just cut it.
 If I stayed in the village, on the other hand, I’d be captured for a fact.
 German soldiers would kill me at sight.
-Or if I’m lucky, they’d spare me only to send me off to one of those Jew camps.
-They’d kill me there.
+Or if I’m lucky, they’d deport me to a concentration camp.
+They’d have me killed there, just like Calev, killed, exterminated.
+Calev…

 My inner monologue was disturbed as I heard rumble outside.
 I heard commotion somewhere in the distance, probably at the village’s purlieu.
 My heart dropped.
 I bolted up, dropping the blanket, abandoning the sweet warmth, and dashed to the window, my privates dangling between my legs violently.
 I was still utterly bare.
 The engines!
 I could hear them now, unmistakably.
 Military trucks!

 There was no time to spare.
 I got dressed rapidly, overpowering the grody sensation of putting on wet clothes.
 Well, at least they were warm.
 Frantic, my gaze stumbled onto the stove, the fire still blazing inside.
 The fire!
-And there where the fire was there was smoke.
-And it was going up the chimney and out into the open air for everyone else to see.
-I scrambled towards it, pushing the damper close with my shaking hands, my heart beating so fast I could feel its erratic palpitations in my throat, like a burst of sub-machine gun fire.
+The smoke!
+It was going up the chimney and out into the open air for everyone else to see.
+I scrambled towards it, pushing the damper close with my shaking fingers, my heart beating so fast I could feel its erratic palpitations in my throat, like a burst of sub-machine gun fire.
 Then I snatched a rag from the floor and wrapped it around the scorched metallic handle of the water bucket, so not to burn my hands as I was grabbing it and throwing the bucketful of water right into the furnace, putting the fire out all at once.
 Smoke billowed from it and filled the room just as quickly.
 Coughing, I ran up to the window again, and ducked there, listening, praying none of the soldiers had noticed.

-The master bedroom’s windows were mostly looking out into the forest.
-Great view, but there wasn’t much I could see from there, rather hear.
+The master bedroom’s windows were mostly looking out into the woods.
+Outstanding view, but there wasn’t much of the village I could see from there, rather hear.
 What I needed was a change of a standpoint.
 The window that had a better view of the village was the one in my bedroom, my former bedroom, pre-attack, pre-bombing, pre-destruction.
 There was about half of the room left standing after.
 I needed to get there.

 Carefully, trying not to make a sound, I slunk in.
 I got chilled, instantly and sensibly, because I only wore half my clothes and even that was wet.
-The temperatures outside were beyond freezing.
+It was freezing outside.
 And the wind was gusty and crisp, which I guess was fortunate for it blew the smoke off the chimney, without letting it stack up to a thick black colonnade in the air above my house, that would have been spotted for sure.
 It was blown away and scattered instead, for my luck.
-I ducked under the window, that part of the wall still standing, the other walls mostly brought down and looked out.
+I ducked under the window (that part of the wall still standing, the other walls mostly brought down) and looked out.
 I saw men coming in, entering the village, men in the unmistakable grey Nazi uniforms.
 I recognized the garments at once.
 It was the Nazis, after all, the soldiers who were there to kill me.

 A group of six entered the village with what looked like every intention to search every house.
 Several of them were carrying HIW VSK rifles.
 I knew those from the newspapers my uncle read.
 Chambered for the 8 mm bullets, 5-round stripper clips to fill the magazine.
-They’d get my guts full of metal alright.
+They’d fill my guts with metal alright.
 The others were either unarmed or carrying pistols; most likely the latter.
 I strained to catch bits and pieces of their conversation.

 It was a reconnaissance unit, as part of the Heer, German Army forces.
 One of the six was a Unit commander, which I guessed from the particular headgear, a light-haired, stumpy man, younger than me from the looks of it, but stronger, a lot stronger.
 Even his stride was heavy, as he stomped through the snow, without minding his steps, his chin up, his eyes glued to whatever target.
 A commander at his young age?
-I wondered what were his accomplishments that proved his worth before the Command.
-What cruelties he had to commit the upper ranks thought him befitting?
-I knew what it was, of course: he killed a certain number of the…unworthy, a big number, an impressive number.
+I wondered what his accomplishments were that proved his worth before the Command.
+What cruelties had he committed, the upper ranks thought him befitting?
+I knew what it must have been, of course: he had to have decimated a certain number of the…the unworthy, a big number at that, a notable number, a superb killing skill.
 I wasn’t going to be on his list.

 The other men were all Schütze (Riflemen), except for one, who was a signaler.
-They were dropped off to raid the circumference, whatever remained of the unhostile residential villages that were destroyed anyway.
-From what I could see, the general understanding among the men was that the village was empty.
+They were dropped off to raid the circumference, whatever remained of the villages that were bombed and destroyed in spite of them being unhostile, residential.
+From what I could gather, the general understanding among the men was that the village was empty.
 They were going to make sure, however.
 That was the order.
-On top of that, they could salvage whatever goods remained, and they were not passing on those.
+On top of that, they had a chance to loot and they were not passing on that chance.

 I thought about it quick.
 I actually had several options.
 They were not great options, but at least they were options.
 Option one: me putting myself into a corner, a dark corner at that, the darkest, deliberately.
-There were still places in the house where I could hide at, especially past-explosion, bits and pieces of the former structure in shambles now; it would be easy for me to hide among the disarray.
-Problem: being still noticed in spite of trying my best not to, equaled being caught.
-There wasn’t going to be any chance to run without getting a bullet to your head first.
+There were still places in the house where I could hide at, especially past-explosion, bits and pieces of the former structure in shambles now; it would have been easy for me to hide among the disarray.
+Problem: being noticed in spite of my trying not to equaled being caught.
+There wasn’t going to be a chance to run without getting a bullet to my head first.
 And that was something to be considered.

-Option two: flee into the woods.
-If I started running now, I could cover enough distance to get lost in the trees before any of the soldiers could have a chance to spot me.
-Even if they did spot me at some point, which was unlikely, none of their bullets would have enough range to catch up.
-But there was a different problem with that option.
-Problem: then what?
-Once I made it into the woods, even if completely unnoticed, then what?
-There was no time prior to running to adequately equip myself for the trip.
+But there was still a problem with that plan.
+What next?
+Once I had successfully made it into the woods, even if completely unnoticed, what next?
+There was no time before I started running to adequately equip myself for the trip.
 There was no time to collect necessities.
-There was no time even to pour water into my water flask and pack it in my coat pocket.
-I had just enough time to start running because we’re talking about mere minutes.
-And then I’d freeze to death in the woods, or starve, or die of thirst, whichever was likely to come first.
-But death was very likely to come in these conditions, one way or the other.
+There was no time to fill a flask of water and pack it in my coat pocket.
+I had enough time to start running and that was about it.
+And then what’d I do in the woods without even a flask of water, I’d freeze to death, and starve, or die of thirst, whichever was likely to come first.
+Any of it was likely.
+Death was likely in these conditions, one way or the other.

-That was it for the options that I had.
-I quickly decided I didn’t want to leave the village like that, in such a rush.
-Leaving the village now equaled death anyway.
-It wasn’t worth it.
+That was it for the options.
+I quickly decided I couldn’t leave the village like that, in such a rush.
+Leaving now equaled death anyway.
+It wasn’t going to worth it.
 So I had to stay.

-The soldier entered the house through the gap of the collapsed living room, formerly the most spacious and beautiful room there, but now nothing more but a pile of consolidated old bricks and leftover debris.
-He made an uncertain step forward and entered the adjacent corridor that was only partially destroyed.
-His gaze landed eventually upon the closed door of the master bedroom, the only remaining part of the house still standing.
-He headed there, passing by the room to his left, empty-mindedly.
-The room to his left was my bedroom.
-And it was hard to blame him for letting it slip his interest.
-The room was small to begin with and there wasn’t much of it left standing now.
+The soldier entered the house through the gap of the collapsed living room, formerly the most spacious and beautiful room in the house, but now was nothing more but a pile of consolidated old bricks and leftover debris.
+He made a few uncertain steps and entered the adjacent corridor that was only partially destroyed.
+His gaze landed eventually upon the door of the master bedroom, the only remaining part of the house still erect.
+He started there, naturally, making it past my bedroom, the room to his left, empty-mindedly, not noticing it.
+And it was hard to blame him for not noticing it.
+The room was tiny and unremarkable, and there wasn’t much of it left standing anyway.
 Well, except for one thing.
-I was standing there, hiding in the only remaining corner, in a cozy little nook the collapsed ceiling had so graciously created.
+I was standing there, hiding in the only remaining corner of the room, in a cozy little nook the collapsed ceiling had so graciously created.
 The soldier didn’t even glance my way.
-His eyes were solely on the door before him, the door closed shut from the stranger’s eyes, by me.
+His eyes were solely on the door before him and his mind was on the room behind it, shut close from the stranger’s eyes.
 He lowered his rifle, which wasn’t something I’d advise him to do.
-Then, not thinking long about it, he worked the door open and made a step in.
+Then, without thinking twice, he worked the door open and made a step in.

 It was warm inside.
 He must have been pillowed in the face by the gush of warm air making its way out as he was making his way in.
 It was obvious someone’s been there, stoking up a fire not so long ago.
 But the fact didn’t seem to strike the soldier as particularly unusual.
-He must not have been so bright.
-I got the dumbest one in the pack, it seemed.
+He must not have been so bright, to my luck.
+I seemed to get the dumbest one in the pack.
 If only he looked in the furnace he’d notice a puddle of water and I was sure a few embers were still glowing there in the dark.
 But he didn’t look there.
 Instead, he bolted straight for the window.
-The woods outside seemed to be more of a target for him than anything else.
+The woods outside seemed to be more of an interest for him than anything else.
 I wondered why that was.
+It was peculiar.
 Whatever reason though, it was going to remain a mystery.

 The soldier seemed preoccupied and confused, which I decided was the perfect time to strike.
 And I mean “strike” literally.
 I whacked the fool in the back of his head with the heaviest truncheon I could find in the rubble.
 I swung and delivered a decent blow to the base of his skull.
 He yelped, not expecting this.
 His knees buckled, and he fell prone with a low-pitched thump.

 The first thing I did was snatch the rifle off of his body.
-Then I turned to the door, aiming the muzzle at anyone who might theoretically burst into view.
+Then I turned to the door, aiming the muzzle at anyone who might, even if theoretically, burst into view.
 There was no one though.
 The whole skit didn’t make noise enough for the others to hear it.
 I was lucky, again.
 I could hear their voices in the distance though.
 They were still here, of course.
-But I’ve bought myself some extra time and a rifle.
+But I’ve bought myself some extra time, at least, and a rifle.
 I could make do with those.